Dear You: Subsequent promotion and Foo Fighters tour

 In April 1996, Jawbreaker went on tour supporting the Foo Fighters.
 At this stage, the members of Jawbreaker felt fatigued and were tired of one another.
 With Dear You and the signing to Geffen Records, Jawbreaker had lost a significant portion of their fan base, at this point performing to festival crowds that were apathetic towards them.
 They felt they were being humiliated, especially as the Foo Fighters were increasing substantially in popularity.
-Bauermeister was fed up with Jawbreaker being now viewed as the Blake Schwarzenbach Show, with Schwarzenbach having prominence in photographs and in the "Fireman" video, where he and Pfahler were side-lined.
+According to Ozzi, Bauermeister was fed up with Jawbreaker being now viewed as "The Blake Schwarzenbach Show", with Schwarzenbach having prominence in photographs and in the "Fireman" video, where he and Pfahler were side-lined.
 He was asked to cease presswork after making deprecating comments during interviews.
 Leading up to the tour's conclusion, the members agreed to drive throughout the night to get home.
 Pfahler had Bauermeister drive him to the airport to get a flight home, and upon returning to the others Bauermeister saw Schwarzenbach relaxing with the members of the Foo Fighters.

 In the time that it took Bauermeister to drop off Pfahler, everyone else decided that they were staying the night where they were, which he did not agree with.
 During a drive in Eugene, Oregon, a spat between Bauermeister and Schwarzenbach evolved into the former stopping the van and attacking Schwarzenbach.
 The two fell out of the van door, with Schwarzenbach attempting to hit Bauermeister's head, while their roadie and tour manager tried to stop them.
 After a group of frat members surrounded them and told them to leave, they realised the irrationality of what was happening.
 On the ensuing drive, the pair discussed the various issues they had with each other.
 The following day, the band discussed breaking up.
 Sometime later, they held a meeting at Pfahler's residence where they decided on disbanding.
 Pfahler, who acted as a mediator, wanted to continue the band, but this was ultimately futile.
 Jawbreaker played their last show in support of the album on May 16, 1996, in Olympia, Washington.
 They formally announced their break up on July 4, 1996.